Generation Life pilgrims lead the charge in proclaiming that “Love Saves Lives” at annual March for Life

 Referencing the march's theme, "Love Saves Lives," he also said that "Every unborn child is a precious gift from God" and thanked the crowd for for having "such big hearts and tireless devotion to make sure parents have the support they need to choose life."

-Earlier in the morning before the start of the march, Archbishop Robert Carlson celebrated Mass with the Generation Life teens.
-He fired them up during his homily, he reminded them that “we are not a divided humanity, but we are one human family.”
+Earlier in the morning before the start of the march, Archbishop Robert J. Carlson celebrated Mass with the Generation Life teens.
+He fired them up during his homily, and reminded them that "we are not a divided humanity, but we are one human family."

 Drawing applause several times, the archbishop said that young people are part of the change in creating a culture of life.
 "We bring the words of Jesus to the streets of Washington, D.C., to our nation's capital.
 We go there as missionaries.
 Because we want everybody to know that every human bring is created in the likeness and image of almighty God."